Role: Lead Product Designer

 Post research we decided to refine even further the build.
-The issues described in the second point were highlighted because of the rough state of the app whereas the point regarding the booking flow had to be analysed more extensively: We anticipated that there would be a slight shift in how trivago is perceived given the new flow (more steps, more content and information) but we assumed we were heading in the right direction as this was one of our initial goals — have better informed users resulting in more qualitative conversion.
+The issues described in the second point were highlighted because of the rough state of the app whereas the point regarding the booking flow had to be analyzed more extensively: We anticipated that there would be a slight shift in how trivago is perceived given the new flow (more steps, more content , and information) but we assumed we were heading in the right direction as this was one of our initial goals — have better-informed users resulting in a more qualitative conversion.

 Although I helped my design colleagues move forward different features of the new app I was the "design owner" of the booking funnel and will describe this particular product part.
 It's also the most crucial from the business point of view.